 - It can be powered by an internal 9v battery.

 The BOD400 Bass Overdrive is really very dynamic and versatile and is not limited to being an overdrive; in fact bringing the gain to high levels is able to turn the sound into a distortion.
-With the bass is obviously its maximum expression, it is a bomb, and can be considered a valuable alternative to the famous Human Gear Animato, distortion of 500 Euros, of which there are very few clones.
+The base is simply amazing, it is a bomb, and can be considered a valuable alternative to the famous Human Gear Animato, distortion of 500 Euros, of which there are very few clones.
 The points in favor of this pedal are the perfectly controllable equalization through two very dynamic potentiometers that allow you to use it even with the guitar, and the Gain that through its dynamism allows you to get many overdrive shades.
 All this is completed by the Balance control to mix the clean sound to the processed one.

 BDI21 is the union of different devices in a compact and practical housing so the device is not only very functional but also easy to transport.
 To start, you can use as a DI box what is essential for the stage but this device stands out especially because it has an amplifier modeler for bass and a preamp to record the sound directly.
 Actually they are different devices united in one.
 With the controls Drive, treble, bass, presence, level and blend you can adjust the sound precisely to your liking to achieve a personal touch.